Australian Mist: Appearance

 The Australian Mist is a medium-sized short-haired cat, with a round and medium-sized head, a broad nose, and large green eyes.
-Eye colour can range from chartreuse to aquamarine.
+Eye colour can range in any shade of green from chartreuse to aquamarine.
 Ears are moderately large with a rounded tip to them.
 The coat is short to medium in length and feels smooth and silky.